The Adventures of Rocky and Bullwinkle and Friends: Reboots

 On April 12, 2018, it was announced that a reboot of the series from DreamWorks Animation would premiere on Amazon Prime Video on May 11, 2018.
 The series is executive produced by Scott Fellows and Tiffany Ward (the daughter of Jay).
 The cast includes Tara Strong as Rocky, Brad Norman as Bullwinkle, Ben Diskin as Boris, Rachel Butera as Natasha, Piotr Michael as Fearless Leader, and Daran Norris as the Narrator.

-On February 3, 2022, it was announced by Variety (magazine) that WildBrain signed a deal with Jay Ward Productions to do another reboot of the franchise.
-WildBrain CEO Eric Ellenbogen and Jay Ward's daughter Tiffany Ward are teaming up.